A cosmopolitan but compact port city that boasts some of the country's best beef

 Scenic walks and seaside parks

 Kobe is home to Nankinmachi , one of Japan's three main Chinatown districts, which offers plenty of street food and bubble tea.
-Take the short walk from Kobe Port Tower , or take the train to Motomachi Station.
+It is about a 5-minute walk from JR Motomachi Station.

-In 1995, the city was devastated by the Great Hanshin Earthquake—also known as the Kobe Earthquake—which led to the death of 6,433 people.
-It also reportedly caused injury to 415,000 people and destroyed 100,000 homes.
-This magnitude 6.9 earthquake, and the destruction it left in its wake, has since shaped the city's identity.
+In 1995, the city was devastated by the Great Hanshin Earthquake—also known as the Kobe Earthquake—which led to the death of 6,434 people.
+It also reportedly caused injury to more than 43,000 people and destroyed 100,000 homes.
+This magnitude 7.3 earthquake, and the destruction it left in its wake, has since shaped the city's identity.

 Numerous events and memorials are hosted across the city to remind visitors of what the city overcame and how to prevent any major future devastation.
 In 2002, the Kobe Earthquake Memorial Museum was opened to commemorate those lost in the tragedy and to educate about earthquake and disaster preparedness.